commitsto/commits.to/README.md

 1. When a promise is created, create a datapoint
 2. When a promise is marked (partially) fulfilled, update the datapoint's value
 3. When a promise's due date changes, update the datapoint's date
-4. [POST-MVP] When a promise is deleted, delete the datapoint
+4. [LATER] When a promise is deleted, delete the datapoint
-5. [POST-MVP] Create the initial Beeminder goal when a user signs up for promises.to
+5. [LATER] Create the initial Beeminder goal when a user signs up for promises.to

-## Account Settings

-1. Username, used as a subdomain for the URL
-2. Beeminder access token
-3. Timezone (needed to parse the deadlines; but less important since you can change the deadline if it's misparsed)

-Later:

-1. Pronoun (default "they/them/their/theirs")
-2. Display name, e.g., "Alice" as opposed to username "alice"

 ## Computing Statistics